ProxyNode/proxynode/doc/translation_process.md

 Translations
 ============

-The prx Core project has been designed to support multiple localisations.
+The Proxynode Core project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format: